8ta4/blog/drafts/Looking for a language learning app with real-time transcription.md

-I'm trying to find a language learning app that lets me have conversations in Chinese while showing me the transcript as I go.
+I'm looking for a language-learning app that lets me have conversations in Chinese while showing me the transcript as I go.

 Here's what I'm looking for:
 - Lets me chat in Chinese